 Both raw materials are sourced or produced in the Scandinavian countries.
 Producing 70% of its aluminium using Norwegian hydropower, aluminium from Hydro is among the greenest in the world.

 The results can be seen this week at Norwegian Presence, the exhibition promoting Norwegian design to an international audience.

 “We are proud to work with Norwegian designers to challenge the way furniture is made.
 Designers have the power to create a more circular economy by designing for recycling already at the drawing board, choosing renewable materials and considering how the product can be taken apart and go back into the loop after its life time,” says Egil Hogna, Head of Hydro’s business area Extruded Solutions.

 Hydro’s experts have worked closely with selected designers, from the initial design idea to the final prototype presented in Milan.
 Designers such as Vera & Kyte, Stine Aas and Tron Meyer present respectively baskets, lamps and tables made of 100% recyclable aluminium.
 The urban outdoor furniture collection Folk by Vestre, made of Scandinavian wood and aluminium from Hydro, is also presented in Italy.

 Led by DOGA, Design and Architecture Norway, supported by the Royal Norwegian Ministry of Foreign Affairs and Innovation Norway among others, the aim of this year’s exhibition is to promote the role of interdisciplinary collaboration for a more sustainable design and furniture industry.

-Strong, light and versatile, aluminum is a well-suited material for modern sustainable design and production.
-A 100% recyclable material, making aluminum from recycled metal requires just 5% of the energy used to produce primary aluminium.
-Hydro produces more than 70% of its aluminum using renewable hydropower, making it among the greenest aluminum in the world.
+Strong, light and versatile, aluminium is a well-suited material for modern sustainable design and production.
+A 100% recyclable material, making aluminium from recycled metal requires just 5% of the energy used to produce primary aluminium.
+Hydro produces more than 70% of its aluminium using renewable hydropower, making it among the greenest aluminium in the world.